hey-api/openapi-ts/docs/openapi-ts/tanstack-query.md

 ---
 title: TanStack Query
-description: Generate query keys and functions.
-Use them with our REST clients or bring your own.
+description: TanStack Query plugin for Hey API.
+Compatible with all our features.
 ---

 <script setup>